vbx/demo_http_expose_hostname/README.md

 # demo_http_expose_hostname
-Get hostname container from http.
+Get hostname of container from http